-Photos shot with a digital camera with CL and 40/2
+Photos shot with a digital camera with the Summicron 40/2

 The Elmar-C 90/4 is easier to handle because it is compact, too, but not tiny.
 It is lightweight but solid.
 It has the same lens hood/filter issue with the strange M39x0.75 thread.
 This becomes even more prominent because, when shooting black and white, you want to use this lens with a yellow filter as a standard.
 Why that?
 It will considerably improve the somewhat limited contrast of the optic.

 Otherwise, the Elmar-C is more than okay, even when shot more or less against the sun.
 It can be very inexpensive, and if you have developed some feeling for its strengths and weaknesses it will be good enough for many situations.
 The absence of brutal sharpness in the close range and wide open might even be helpful when shooting portraits (remember the brilliant marketing idea of the “portrait lens” – obsolete today because you can always take away sharpness in digital post-processing, but never really add it).

 Dark corners when you use the Elmar-C on an SL body